Anadea/anadea_blog/content/posts/ai-driven-software-development-guide-for-businesses/index.md

 ### Select 2-3 Pilot Initiatives

-It won’t be feasible to invest your resources in many initiatives at once.
+It won't be feasible to invest your resources in many initiatives at once.
 Instead, choose two or three pilot projects that can deliver tangible results in the near future.

 For instance, you can start with: